suraj4502/Programming-Questions/README.md

 # Programming-Questions
-This repository contains a list of important questions that might be asked in TCS NQT exam.
+This repository contains a list of important questions that might be asked in Placement exams.
 The questions cover the following topics :
 - Problem on Arrays
 - Problem on Numbers